All Episodes

 I've got a question for you.

-If you once you die, you don't have any rights to your money, then why should you be responsible for your debts?
+If you, once you die, you don't have any rights to your money, then why should you be responsible for your debts?

-I mean, if you don't have any, if if you don't have any rights to your wealth, because after you're dead, you can't earn it.
+I mean, if you don't have any, if you don't have any rights to your wealth, because after you're dead, you can't earn it.

 Then after you're dead, you can't go into debt.